 Inside the teacher trials known as 3020-a, the basis for proceeding, says the UFT, NYSUT and the Department of Education, is Education Law 2590-h(19) and (38), and Section 2590-J(7).
 However, arbitrators are appointed under Section 3020-a, and proceed with hearings under procedure mandated by 3020-a.
 In the packet all charged DOE employees get who ask for NYSUT assistence, General Counsel Richard Casagrande or one of his Attorneys write that the charged member has "No Right" to proceed according to 3020-a, only by the procedures in the MOA, or letter dated April 15, 2010 and in Article 21G. (p.
 113).
+This sadly just aint true, in my nonlawyer opinion.
 Herein lies the problem.

 Here is 2590 (19) and (38)